tutanck/smallapi-js/README.md

 **BEFORE YOU INSTALL:** please read the [prerequisites](#prerequisites)

-Install the package using npm.
+Install the package using npm:

 ```sh
 npm i -S smallapi-js